Skip to main content

 Open

 The ICIG concurred with this recommendation.
 In July 2022, ICIG stated that its investigations program is scheduled to be reviewed in fiscal year 2024; however, ICIG did not state whether they have implemented an internal quality assurance review program.
-We will continue to monitor ICIG's actions to implement this recommendation..
+We will continue to monitor ICIG's actions to implement this recommendation.
+As of March 2024, ICIG reiterated that its investigations division is scheduled to be externally reviewed later this year.
+However, we are still awaiting a response regarding its internal review program.

 Office of the Inspector General of the Intelligence Community The Inspector General of the IC should develop a process to facilitate external quality assurance reviews of other IC-element OIGs' investigations divisions.
 (Recommendation 5)

 The ICIG concurred with this recommendation.
 In July 2022, ICIG stated that in March and June 2021, ICIG's Assistant Inspector General for Investigations (AIGI), as the Chair of the ICIG Forum's Investigations Committee, and in collaboration with Committee members, implemented a "team approach" concept for conducting external quality assurance (peer) reviews.
 These reviews are performed consistent with Council of the Inspectors General on Integrity and Efficiency (CIGIE) Quality Standards for Investigations.
 This approach allows for an investigator from each Intelligence Community (IC) Office of Inspector General (OIG) to participate in the scheduled reviews.
 ICIG conducted its first peer review in March 2022 of NSA OIG's investigations program.
+As of March 2024, we are still awaiting confirmation of these actions by ICIG.
 Once we obtain documentation of this new process, we will update this recommendation.

 Office of the Inspector General of the Intelligence Community The Inspector General of the IC should ensure that as the ICIG finalizes its draft investigations procedures and investigator training plan, these documents provide an approach that systematically links the requisite knowledge, skills, and abilities and training requirements throughout an investigator's career progression.
 (Recommendation 6)

 The ICIG concurred with this recommendation.
 In March 2021, the ICIG stated that it planned to incorporate the career path for investigators and a training plan into its new investigations manual.
-As of July 2022, ICIG stated that work on its investigations manual is underway and they anticipate its completion by the end of calendar year 2022.
-When we confirm any actions taken, we will update this recommendation.
+The ICIG issued its revised investigations manual in June 2024, which includes the relevant career path and training plan information.

 Office of the Inspector General of the Defense Intelligence Agency The Inspector General of DIA should establish a process to regularly review and update the OIG's investigative procedures.
 (Recommendation 10)